-Advancing Through Grammar should be great for high school students ready for a deep dive into grammar, lightened by a humorous delivery.
+Advancing Through Grammar should be great for high school students ready for a deep dive into grammar that's lightened with a humorous delivery.
 It assumes previous study of grammar and familiarity with the parts of speech, building on that knowledge with in-depth lessons that go beyond the eight parts of speech.

 Nouns, verbs, adverbs, and adjectives are taught as “form classes” which make up “99% of the words in the English language” (p.
 27).
 The remaining one percent of words are taught as determiners, auxiliaries, particles, qualifiers, expletives, and interrogatives—called the “structure classes” in this course.
 Note that "particles" is not a misspelling of participles but describes the combination of a verb with a preposition that together serves as a verb, such as “look up” as used in “They were told not to look up answers online…” (p.
 30).